armbues/SiLLM/README.md

 Calculating perplexity scores for a sample [dataset](https://huggingface.co/datasets/Cohere/wikipedia-2023-11-embed-multilingual-v3) of entry paragraphs from Wikipedia articles.

 ### Command-line interface (CLI) scripts
+Run the CLI scripts with the argument -h to see a print-out of all available arguments.

 #### Chat:
 ``` sh